🎧 Listen to the AI podcast version of this article.

 AWS Best Practices: 3-Tier Infrastructure

-What is the difference between a public subnet and a private subnet?
+What's the difference between a public subnet and a private subnet?

-In order to make a subnet allow access to the internet via an Internet Gateway or a NAT Gateway you have to make sure that the route tables for the subnet are set up in a way to direct traffic to the correct gateway.
-In our example we have set the following route tables:
+In order to make a subnet allow access to the internet via an Internet Gateway or a NAT Gateway, you have to make sure that the route tables for the subnet are set up in a way to direct traffic to the correct gateway.
+In our example we set the following route tables:

 Public Subnets